industry

 | Professional services | Simple transactions, good budgets | $300-600/mo |

-Step 2: Find Newly Registered Businesses
+Step 2: Find Growing Local Businesses

 The Traditional Way (Slow, Manual):